SPARS: A Reinforcement Learning-Enabled Simulator for Power Management in HPC Job Scheduling: Motivation and significance

 \section{Motivation and significance}

-High-performance computing (HPC) systems play an important role in various fields such as scientific simulation \cite{altman2021quantum,hennigh2021nvidia,daley2022practical,collins2021review,bauer2023quantum,bayat2021review}, artificial intelligence \cite{pyzer2022accelerating,kasneci2023chatgpt,chang2024survey,jumper2021highly,xu2023small,li2022machine,dou2023machine}, and forecasting of weather/disasters \cite{selvam2022performance,kornyei2021multi,manubens2023daos}.
-As computational needs grow, the power consumption of HPC systems has increased \cite{li2023toward}, leading to higher energy use.
-HPC energy consumption is estimated to have reached approximately 140 billion kWh in 2020, equivalent to the annual output of 50 power plants \cite{nrdc}.
-To make matters worse, these energy costs tend to double every five years \cite{buyya2013mastering}.
-HPC carbon emissions in the US itself were projected to reach 100 million metric tons per year by 2020 \cite{nrdc, mathew2012energy}, a threshold that has likely been surpassed as of today.
-This trend triggers significant economic, ecological, and technical challenges, including increased operational costs and greater environmental impact \cite{li2012energy}.
-This situation indicates that optimizing HPC usage is critical for reducing carbon footprint, suppressing energy consumption, and extending the lifespan of HPC systems.
+High-performance computing (HPC) systems are responsible for an estimated 140 billion kWh of power usage annually~\cite{nrdc}, with operational costs doubling roughly every five years \cite{buyya2013mastering}.
+A significant portion of this energy is wasted on idle nodes---nodes that are powered on but not executing jobs.
+Energy-aware HPC scheduling surveys confirm that dynamic power management of idle nodes is one of the most studied and impactful mechanisms for reducing this waste \cite{kocot2023energy}.
+In practice, a Slurm-based idle-node shutdown policy \cite{yoo2003slurm} at J\"ulich Supercomputing Centre was associated with a 25\% reduction in annual power consumption \cite{suarez2025energy}.

-Idle HPC nodes (active but not running computations) are among the primary sources of energy waste in HPC.
-Therefore, it is crucial to power off idle nodes whenever possible to avoid this energy waste.
-However, across various HPC systems, the process of shutting down and powering on nodes often takes a very long time, typically 10--15 minutes~\cite{Ohmura}, and in extreme cases can reach 30--45 minutes~\cite{budiarjo2025improving}.
-This causes newly submitted jobs to wait for a long time for nodes to power on if they are currently off.
-Therefore, an optimal strategy for turning nodes on and off is needed to minimize energy waste due to idle nodes and job waiting time.
+However, powering down idle nodes introduces a fundamental operational challenge.
+Across various HPC systems, the process of shutting down and powering on nodes often takes a very long time, typically 10--15 minutes~\cite{Ohmura}, and in extreme cases can reach 30--45 minutes~\cite{budiarjo2025improving}.
+Naively powering off idle nodes can therefore cause newly submitted jobs to wait unnecessarily long for nodes to become available, offsetting the energy savings with significant performance penalties.
+Designing an effective energy-aware strategy thus requires carefully balancing these two competing objectives---minimizing idle energy waste while avoiding excessive job waiting times.